 When stored in an airtight container, bacon-wrapped steak bites will last 3-4 days.
 Though you can eat them chilled, they taste best quickly reheated in the oven, stovetop or in the air fryer.

-Other Easy Protein Entrees
+More Easy Protein Entrees Recipes You'll Love

 Bacon Wrapped Steak Bites